 Suggested Read: 9 Fun Things To Do In Melbourne For A Hell Of A Trip

-The newest addition to elite shopping destinations in Melbourne, Melbourne Emporium has opened just 2 years back.
+The newest addition to elite shopping in Melbourne Australia, Melbourne Emporium has opened just 2 years back.
 Even though it is a new place, it has become one of the favorite places to shop amidst avid shoppers.
 This is due to the presence of some of the most popular international brands such as Armani Exchange, H&M, Calvin Klein, Camila, and Lacoste to name a few.
 This is an absolute must visit place for those who want to experience high end shopping at its best.

 Location: 287 Lonsdale Street, Melbourne, Victoria, Australia

 Often known as the longest catwalk in the southern hemisphere, the Chapel Street extends to numerous neighborhoods and is around 2-3 km from each side.
-With a myriad of hundreds and hundreds of shops selling anything from second hand clothing to high end branded clothing, this is no less than a haven for shopaholics.
+With a myriad of hundreds and hundreds of shops selling anything from second hand clothing to high end branded clothing, this Melbourne shopping street is no less than a haven for shopaholics.